This is an eminently practical course, so the student must master the necessary fundamental knowledges at the time on enrollment.

 2.1 Pipes in series and in parallel.

-2.2 Analysis of branched ducts: the three-reservoirs problem.
+2.2 Analysis of branched ducts: the three-reservoir problem.

 2.3 Analysis of closed-loop pipe networks.
 Matrix algorithm and its numerical implementation.